teleconsys/dora-storage-demo/README.md

 dOra a distributed oracle for DLT (storage demo)
 ====================================

-dOra is a distributed oracle built with the cryptographic technique of DKG and DSS, which enables the committee paradigm, used for multi-party computation.
+dOra is a distributed oracle built with the cryptographic techniques of DKG and DSS, which enables the committee paradigm, used for multi-party computation.
 The system is capable of providing oracle functions in a distributed manner, while also providing more advanced features, such as storage or distributed processing.

 This demo is proposed as a proof of concept of the oracular and storage functionality.

+Every node and the committee itself uses the DID standard for identification and communication purposes.
+This demo is currently using the IOTA Chrysalis network as a transport layer and to deploy DID Documents. **A conversion for this demo to Stardust is currently in the works, and will be released soon**.

+To implement DKG, DSS and other cryptographic features we use our library [kyber-rs](https://github.com/teleconsys/kyber-rs) which is Rust partial porting of the [DEDIS kyber](https://github.com/dedis/kyber) library written in Go.

 Distributed signature consensus
 ----------------